 THREE: Dress the Rooms to Impress – If your bedspreads are tired and old, replace them with new clean and freshly ironed ones.
 Nothing can bring the mood of a room down more than the decor.
 A few dollars can completely change the ambience.

 FOUR: Carpet or Floorboards? – If the carpet is old, worn and smells from 30 years of wear, tear and spills, steam clean them or even better check to see if there are floorboards underneath.
 This then gives the new owners the option of relaying carpet or enjoying the newly polished floorboards.
-New carpet will completely transform your old tired looking house into new.
+New carpet will completely transform your old tired looking house into a new one.

 FIVE: Pets – Remove them on inspection days.
 Fido might be the most placid dog in the world when you are around but when visitors come walking through your house things can change.
 Don’t let pets distract potential buyers from seeing the entire property and remember to remove litter trays.